drchrisch/SynapseLocator/README.md

 # SynapseLocator

 ### What SynapseLocator can do
-Find conjugated objects in two associated 3D images of slice neuronal cultures.
-Automatically draw ROIs, extract intensities, and do some calculations.
-Report results, create composite image and text output.
+Locates conjugated objects in two associated 3D images of either neuronal slice cultures or primary neuronal cell cultures.
+Automatically draws ROIs, extracts intensities, and does some calculations.
+Reports results, creates composite images and text output.

   ## Features